alimoorreza/CS167-Project-2/README_new.md

 <div style="text-align: center;">
 <img src="bird_species_thumbnail.png" alt="Bird species for fine-grained categorization" width=500/>
 </div>
+## Project 2 Notebook:
+You should use this [_Project_2_starter notebook_](https://github.com/alimoorreza/CS167-Project-2/blob/main/Project2_starter.ipynb).
+It contains the most crucial part, i.e., the code for three CNNs: AlexNet, VGGNet, and ResNet.
+For other machine learning functions, you can borrow them from previous notebooks, such as [Day24: CNN finetuning](https://github.com/alimoorreza/CS167-notes/blob/main/Day24_CNN_finetuning.ipynb).

 ## Learning Objectives: 📝
 For this project, you will be fine-tuning pretrained convolutional neural networks (CNNs) for fine-grained categorization of bird species.
 As a machine learning tool, you will use the PyTorch and scikit-learn libraries to conduct a machine learning experiment, and your write-up will require you to explain what you did and interpret the results.
 This directly addresses three of the course learning objectives stated in the syllabus:
 - Students will be able to create software that utilizes machine learning programming libraries for conducting machine-learning-based data analysis.
 - Students will be able to develop and conduct machine-learning-based data analysis experiments, and they will be able to interpret and explain the results.
-- Students will receive hands-on experience with commonly used algorithms (eg, CNNs such as AlexNet, VGGNet, ResNet, optimizers such SGD, ADAM) and software tools within machine learning.
+- Students will receive hands-on experience with commonly used algorithms (eg, CNNs such as AlexNet, VGGNet, ResNet, optimizers such SGD, ADAM) and software tools (PyTorch, sklearn) within machine learning.

 ## Project Expectations: ☑️